 I like to compare it to a forehand in tennis.
-When you take your racquet back inside, the face is open to your target, requiring you to cock your wrists to square it up at impact.
+When you take your racquet back inside, the face is open to your target, requiring you to roll your wrists to square it up at impact.

 The same principle applies to compressing the ball and delofting the clubface at impact.
-As the clubhead hurtles towards the low point of your swing, cock the wrists slightly to get the clubface in the intended impact position.
+As the clubhead hurtles towards the low point of your swing, roll the wrists slightly to get the clubface in the intended impact position.

 4. Rotate Hips Through Impact